Richard Lyle: Career

 "20% of Israel's citizens are Arabs who chose not to flee in 1948, and who enjoy their democratic rights in Israel and contribute meaningfully to Israel society at all levels, including membership of the Knesset, with several Arabs serving as high ranking members of the Israel police and army.
 The conclusion can only be that the [Nakba], the Arabic word for tragedy, resulting in the 1948 Palestine refugee crisis was sadly a self-inflicted tragedy, which must, after all these years, be finally resolved by peaceful means and discussions between the parties involved."

 Nadia El-Nakla, convenor of SNP Friends of Palestine, said Lyle's remarks were "not just a revision of history but also an insult to every Palestinian worldwide" and called on the SNP to discipline him.
 "If we in Scotland can’t have a constructive dialogue and examine the arguments from both sides, what chance have the warring sides after 72 years of conflict," Lyle said in a statement.
 I implore the Palestinian and Jewish peoples to sit down and negotiate a two-state solution and end the bloodshed."

 On 15 November 2020, after nearly 45 years as a councillor and MSP, Lyle announced his retirement from politics in an interview with the Daily Record.
 "This next year will mark 45 years as a politician.
 And next year I will be 71 years of age. [...]
 I'm proud to have served as a councillor and as a Member of the Scottish Parliament – and to have served local people for over 40 years.
 I have enjoyed the opportunity to help influence and shape the changes we need to see from the council's Labour administration.
 I always encourage everyone who tells me they wish to be a politician to get involved and to go for it.
 Being a politician is not an easy task, it requires sacrifice and intense scrutiny, it requires hard work like any other role, but it is incredibly rewarding to serve local people and I am proud to have had the chance to do just that."

+After leaving Holyrood, Lyle became a lobbyist for Invicta Public Affairs.
+In March 2024, he was accused of breaking parliamentary rules by using a special pass given to ex-members to lobby for Invicta.